-Merchants rely on our personnel for support related to our platform and services.
+Merchants rely on our personnel for support related to our platforms and services.
 High-quality support is important for maintaining, renewing and expanding our agreements with existing merchants and maintaining our reputation among merchants.
 As we expand our business and pursue engagements with new merchants, the importance of high-quality support will increase, and we expect to incur additional support related costs in order to meet the requirements of our new and future merchants.
 If we do not help merchants and shoppers quickly to resolve issues and provide effective ongoing support, our ability to retain existing merchants and attract new merchants could suffer and our reputation could be harmed.

-If we fail to enhance our reputation and awareness of our platform, our ability to expand the number of merchants using our platform and increase our GMV will be impaired, our reputation may be harmed, and our business, results of operations, and financial condition may suffer.
+If we fail to enhance our reputation and awareness of our platforms, our ability to expand the number of merchants using our platforms and increase our GMV will be impaired, our reputation may be harmed, and our business, results of operations, and financial condition may suffer.

-We believe that developing and maintaining awareness and a favorable reputation is critical to achieving widespread acceptance of our platform and services and is an important element in attracting new merchants to our platform, and retaining existing merchants.
+We believe that developing and maintaining awareness and a favorable reputation is critical to achieving widespread acceptance of our platforms and services and is an important element in attracting new merchants to our platforms, and retaining existing merchants.
 Furthermore, we believe that the importance of brand recognition will increase as competition in our market increases.
-Our ability to increase awareness will depend largely on the effectiveness of our marketing efforts, our ability to ensure that our platform and services remain of high quality, reliable, and useful at competitive prices, our ability to maintain our merchants' trust, our ability to continue to develop new functionality and solutions, and our ability to successfully differentiate our platform.
+Our ability to increase awareness will depend largely on the effectiveness of our marketing efforts, our ability to ensure that our platforms and services remain of high quality, reliable, and useful at competitive prices, our ability to maintain our merchants' trust, our ability to continue to develop new functionality and solutions, and our ability to successfully differentiate our platforms.

 Efforts to increase awareness may not yield increased revenue, and even if they do, any increased revenue may not offset the expenses we incur.
 In addition, we may fail to successfully integrate or retain the acquired personnel, operations and technologies or effectively manage the combined business following the completion of acquisitions, such as the Flow Merger or Borderfree Acquisition, or fail to fully achieve the expected benefits of such acquisitions or fail to retain merchants operating on such acquired platforms.
-If we fail to successfully promote our platforms, incur substantial expenses in an unsuccessful attempt to promote our platforms, or fail to successfully transition newly acquired platforms into our business, we may fail to attract new merchants, retain existing merchants or grow or maintain the volume of sales facilitated by our platforms to the extent necessary to realize a sufficient return on our marketing efforts, and our business, results of operations, and financial condition could suffer.
+If we fail to successfully promote our platforms, incur substantial expenses in an unsuccessful attempt to promote our platforms, or fail to successfully transition, execute and grow the offerings derived from our newly acquired platforms into our business (for example, the Shopify Markets Pro offering), we may fail to attract new merchants, retain existing merchants or grow or maintain the volume of sales facilitated by our platforms to the extent necessary to realize a sufficient return on our marketing efforts, and our business, results of operations, and financial condition could suffer.